dots-tb/psp2048/README.md

   m0skit0 for advance psp tk or whatever the site was

   minilgos for his notes
-  SMOKE, meetpatty, DrakonPL for code to study(or copy) Rinnegatamante for makefiles to study
+  SMOKE, meetpatty, DrakonPL, TheFloW for code to study(or copy) Rinnegatamante for makefiles to study